 - if you have a condition which is due to service before and on or after 1 July 2004, the condition is covered entirely under the provisions of the MRCA;

 - if you have a pre-existing condition under the Safety, Rehabilitation and Compensation (Defence-related Claims) Act 1988 (DRCA) which is “aggravated” by service on or after 1 July 2004, the aggravation component is covered under the MRCA.

 Prior to 1 July 2013, any person with an accepted condition under the Veterans’ Entitlements Act 1986 (VEA) who lodged a claim under the MRCA in respect of an aggravation of that condition was given a choice between:

-- making an Application for Increase (AFI) of their disability pension under the VEA in respect of the aggravation; or
+- making an Application for Increase (AFI) of their Disability Compensation Payment under the VEA in respect of the aggravation; or

 - continuing with a claim under the MRCA for acceptance of liability for the aggravation.